 This Behaviour Policy is for all of our school community.
 If it is to be effective everyone must use it with confidence and consistency.

-There may be occasions when special rules need to be applied, i.e. the dining room, science or technology lessons, on visits; but the same principles of promoting good behaviour through the policy will always apply.
+There may be occasions when specific rules need to be applied, i.e., the dining hall, science or technology lessons, on visits; however, the same principles of promoting good behaviour through the policy will always apply.